dangeroustech/StreamDL/README.md

 If you'd like to tweak individual parameters, the Dockerfile provided can be used.

-Otherwise, just run `docker-compose up -d`

 Edit the Environment variables in `docker-compose.yml.example` to modify script functionality.

+Otherwise, just rename it to `docker-compose.yml` and run `docker-compose up -d`.

 Logs are piped to stdout by default so that `docker-compose logs` works. *If you know what you're doing, you can change this value in `entrypoint.sh`.
 Make sure to rebuild the container with `docker-compose build` after editing this.*